 Check Your Network Settings

-To begin with, make sure your android phone is connected to the correct network provider; sometimes, switching from 4G/3G/2G or Wi-Fi networks can help resolve issues.
-If available, try resetting your device’s connections by going into Settings > Network & Internet and tapping ‘Reset Network Settings.’
+To begin with, make sure your phone is connected to the correct network; sometimes, switching from 4G/3G/2G or Wi-Fi networks can help resolve issues.
+If available, try resetting your device’s connections by going into Settings > Network & Internet and tapping ‘Reset Network.’
 Additionally, check that all other wireless signals are turned off, such as Bluetooth and GPS; these may interfere with connectivity.

 If none of these essential troubleshooting techniques work, consider doing a factory reset on your device – although it should be noted that this will erase all data stored on the phone, so it is best used as a last resort option.
 Before performing a factory data reset, contact your service provider and ask them about possible solutions regarding their coverage area or signal strength to ensure you receive adequate support when resolving this issue.
 With patience and some trial-and-error methods, you’ll soon find yourself reconnected once more!